meteofrance/meteonet/README.md

 # MeteoNet : Data exploration toolbox

 This repository is intended as a toolbox to handle the MeteoNet dataset.
+It also serves as a communication interface with the users : you can post issues on this project via http://gitlab.meteo.fr/deep_learning/data_exploration/issues.

 1. [What is MeteoNet ?](#meteonet)
 2. [How to use this repository ?](#description)